Many thoughts about this trip, but in all we had a great time.

 At Hollywood Studios – Toy Story Midway Mania was an awesome ride, but the wait was over 3 hours.
 We got a fastpass early that morning and were able to ride it once around 10pm.
 We were also disappointed to find that multiple attractions in the park close at 5pm.

 We did dine at Hollywood & Vine in Hollywood Studios and the food was great.
-We did have to wait an hour to be seated and an average of $35 per person.
+We did have to wait an hour to be seated and the average cost was $35 per person.
 I also felt that we were being rushed out to free the table for the next group.

 To end on a fun note watch Jessie and Bailey on the Hollywood Rip Ride Rocket.
 I will say that he had been on this ride before and multiple times after this video.
 Fear was not an issue, but you couldn’t tell that from his expression.